Antimicrobial stewardship: History

-In 2012, the SHEA, IDSA and PIDS published a joint policy statement on AMS.
+In 2012, the SHEA, IDSA and the Pediatric Infectious Diseases Society (PIDS) published a joint policy statement on AMS.

-The CDC's NHSN has been monitoring antimicrobial use and resistance in hospitals that volunteer to provide data.

-On September 18, 2014, PresidentBarack Obama issued an Executive Order 13676, "Combating Antibiotic-Resistant Bacteria.'
+On September 18, 2014, President Barack Obama issued an Executive Order 13676, "Combating Antibiotic-Resistant Bacteria.'
 This Executive Order charged a Task Force to develop a 5-Year action plan that included steps to reduce the emergence and spread of antibiotic-resistant bacteria and ensure continued availability of effective therapies for infections.
 Improved AMS is one of the charges of this Executive Order.
 The Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria (PACCARB) was formed in response to this Executive Order.

-In 2014, the CDC recommended, that all US hospitals have an antibiotic stewardship program (ASP).
+In 2014, the CDC recommended, that all US hospitals have an antibiotic stewardship program (ASP) and released the first iteration of the CDC Core Elements of Antibiotic Stewardship which outline key components of an ASP.